afneville/docs/maths/relations.md

 relations](../res/invalid_functions.svg){#fig:not_functional_relation}

-Instead of using the notation $f \subseteq A \times B$ to write the domain and co-domain of a functional relation the notation
+Instead of using the notation $f \subseteq A \times B$ to write the domain and co-domain of a functional relation, the notation
 $f: A \mapsto B$ is preferred.
 Instead of writing $(a, b) \in f$, the notation $f(a) = b$ is used to say $a$ maps to $b$.